turingschool/curriculum/tutorials/internal_testing/rspec_practices.markdown

 * some of the test `describe` for the class
 * some of the `contexts` for the class

-RSpec focused exercises really could simply take all the outlined tools to refactor the test suite to be smaller, cleaner, less brittle, and faster.

 ## Setup and Teardown (before and after)